Federal Budget -> COVID-19 Financial Relief for Canadians

-- The federal government announced government-guaranteed bank loans of $40,000 which will be interest-free for the first year, and if certain conditions are met, the first $10,000 will not have to be repaid.
+The federal government announced government-guaranteed bank loans of up to $40,000 which will be interest-free, and if the balance of the loan is repaid on or before December 31, 2022, 25% will not have to be repaid (up to $10,000).
 Applications are available through your bank, for businesses with payroll of $20,000 to $1,500,000.
 This is an online application only and cannot be accessed by telephone or your branch.

 Non-deferrable expenses also include rent, utilities, insurance, property tax and regularly scheduled debt service.
 The funds cannot be used to fund prepayment/refinancing of existing debt, payments of dividends, distributions and increases in management compensation.

 On May 19, 2020 the government announced the expansion of the CEBA program to include sole proprietors, businesses that rely on contractors, and family-owned corporations that pay employees through dividends rather than payroll.

-To qualify, applicants with payroll lower than $20,000 per year would need:
+To qualify, applicants with payroll lower than $20,000 (Non-Deferrable Expenses Stream) per year would need:

 - a business operating account at a participating financial institution,

 - a CRA business number, and to have filed a 2018 or 2019 tax return, and

 - eligible non-deferrable expenses between $40,000 and $1.5 million in the 2020 calendar year.
 This could include costs such as rent, property taxes, utilities and insurance.

-However, the press release also says that "the government will work on potential solutions to help business owners and entrepreneurs who operate through their personal bank account, as opposed to a business account, or have yet to file a tax return, such as newly created businesses".
+The May 19th press release also said that "the government will work on potential solutions to help business owners and entrepreneurs who operate through their personal bank account, as opposed to a business account, or have yet to file a tax return, such as newly created businesses".
 Nothing more has been said on these topics.